otaviojava/money-api-book/en/chapter6_2.md

 ### Reduction methods

-The reducing process is given a list of values it will return one or zero output, basically, from a list will transform on just one element or none.
+The reduction is the process that, given a list of values it should return one or no output, basically, from a list turn it to only one element, or the lack of it.